Oscar Schmidt: Corinthians and Bandeirantes

-Schmidt returned to his native Brazil in 1995, to once again play in the Brazilian Basketball Championship.
+Schmidt returned to his native Brazil in September 1995, after 13 years in Europe, to once again play in the Brazilian Basketball Championship.
+His debut came on 12 September 1995 in the São Paulo State Championship scoring 47 points for S.C.
+Corinthians Paulista against Bozzano/Jales.
 He was a member of S.C.
 Corinthians Paulista, from 1995 to 1997.
-He then played with Grêmio Barueri Bandeirantes / Mackenzie, from 1997 to 1999, and he finished his club career with C.R.
+He then signed for Grêmio Barueri Bandeirantes / Mackenzie under coach Marcel de Souza a former teammate in the national team.
+He played there, from 1997 to 1999, and he consequently finished his club career with C.R.
 Flamengo, where he played from 1999 to 2003.

 With Corinthians Paulista, he won the Brazilian Championship in 1996.
+He was the second scorer in the 1996 São Paulo State Championship averaging 32.2 points and the topscorer in 1997 with 41.9 points per game.
+During the 1997 National championship he would surpass the mark of 40,000 career points after scoring 41 in a game against Barueri/Bandeirantes.

-As a member of Grêmio Barueri Bandeirantes, he won the São Paulo State Championship in 1998.
+As a member of Grêmio Barueri Bandeirantes, he won the São Paulo State Championship in 1998, averaging 33.3 points.
+It was the first in the club's history while Oscar became a Paulista champion again, after 19 years (then with Sirio, in 1979).
 With Grêmio Barueri Bandeirantes, Schmidt, at the age of 39, scored 74 points in a São Paulo State Championship game on 28 November 1997.